torvalds/linux/Documentation/firmware-guide/acpi/video_extension.rst

 	}

-The first two levels are for when laptop are on AC or on battery and are not used by Linux currently.
+The first two levels are for when laptop are on AC or on battery and are not used by GNU/Linux currently.
 The remaining 10 levels are supported levels that we can choose from.
 The applicable index values are from 0 (that corresponds to the 0x0A brightness value) to 9 (that corresponds to the 0x64 brightness value) inclusive.
 Each of those index values is regarded